 General and administrative expenses consist primarily of professional fees for legal, auditing, tax and business consulting services, personnel expenses and travel costs.
-We expect that general and administrative expenses will increase in the future as we expand our operating activities.
+We expect that over the long term our general and administrative expenses will increase as we expand our operating activities; however, in the shorter term such expenses may fluctuate up or down from period to period.